 Please be aware that our office remains open by appointment only.
-The door is locked during the day.
 We are doing everything possible to sanitize and maintain a clean and safe environment.
 Our staff sanitizes before any client walks through the door.
 We also disinfect after each client leaves the office.
-Most of the staff, including our lawyers, are working at least part-time from home.
+We offer masks and sanitizer to anyone that enters our office.

 Our Medicine Hat lawyers are committed to following the social distancing measures as directed by Alberta Health Services.
-Hand sanitizer and soap is readily available.
 Only on rare occasions are there more than five people in the office at the same time.
 The number of people in the office is usually kept between two to four.
 The office is still functioning as follows:

 Our Medicine Hat lawyers are still handling any real estate transaction.
 This includes any sale, purchase, or refinancing of your property.
 The Land Titles office in Calgary is still open and operational, and so are we.
 Contact us today to receive a free lawyer consultation and quote.

 Because other areas of law will likely be slower during this time, the personal injury lawyers at Hill and Hill Law are focusing much of their attention on current personal injury files.
 Free personal injury legal advice and initial consultations are free of charge.
 Consultations may be made by telephone.
 We have noticed insurance adjusters and lawyers are as available as they were before COVID-19.
 If you were involved in a car accident, a slip and fall, a bicycle accident, injured in another type of accident, or have a family member involved in a fatal accident, then contact us immediately.
 If you wait too long to start your claim, you run the risk of losing your claim entirely.